benny-lo/dsa-project/README.md

 } naive_rax_t;
 ```

-This optimization reduces the number of nodes required but increases the size of each node (`8 × 64 + 8 = 520` bytes) and complicates insertion and search logic — though their asymptotic complexity remains unchanged.
+This optimization reduces the number of nodes required but increases the size of each node (`8 × 64 + 8 = 520` bytes) and complicates insertion and search logic, though their asymptotic complexity remains unchanged.

 ---